On Pseudo Symmetric Monomial Curves: Introduction

 From now on, $S$ is assumed to be a pseudo symmetric numerical semigroup.
 Then, by \cite{komeda}, $K[S]=A/(f_1,f_2,f_3,f_4,f_5)$, where

-Motivated originally from its applications in Algebraic Statistics many authors have studied the concept of indispensability, see e.g. \cite{tak} and \cite{CKT,goj,koj} and later strong indispensability, see \cite{haraCM,haraJA,barucci}.
-In section two, we determine indispensable binomials of $I_S$ and prove that $K[S]$ has a strongly indispensable minimal $S$-graded free resolution if and only if $\al_4>2$ and $\al_1-\al_{21}>2$, see Theorem \ref{main}.
+In section two, we determine indispensable binomials of $I_S$ and prove that $K[S]$ has a strongly indispensable minimal $S$-graded free resolution if and only if $\al_4>2$ and $\al_1-\al_{21}>2$, see Theorem \ref{main}, filling a missing case in \cite{barucci}.

 In section three, we consider the affine curve $C_S$ with parametrization corresponding to $S$.
 Recall that the local ring corresponding to the monomial curve $C_S$ is $R_S=K[[t^{n_1},\dots,t^{n_4}]]$ and its Hilbert function is defined as the Hilbert function of its associated graded ring, $gr_m(K[[t^{n_1},\dots,t^{n_4}]])$, which is isomorphic to the ring $K[S]/{I_S}_{*}$.
 Here, ${I_S}_{*}$ is the defining ideal of the tangent cone of $C_S$ at the origin and is generated by the homogeneous summands $f_*$ of the elements $f \in I_S$.
 We characterize when the tangent cone of $C_S$ is Cohen-Macaulay in terms of the defining integers $\al_i$ and $\al_{21}$.
-Cohen-Macaulayness of the tangent cone reveals how nice the singularity at the origin is and verifies Sally's conjecture that \textit{the Hilbert function is non-decreasing for one dimensional Cohen-Macaulay local ring $R$}.
+As a byproduct of our proofs, we provide explicit generating sets for Cohen-Macaulay tangent cones.